-Thursday's attendees also included the immediate family of the late Len Garrison who was Founding Chairman of the BCA, Director of The Voice Paulette Simpson, MP for Streatham (situated in the same London borough as the BCA) Chuka Umunna, MP and Deputy Lord Lieutenant for Lambeth Rosi Prescott, local Mayor Saleha Jaffer and BCA Vice Chair Miranda Brawn; who received praise from the Prince for her work in championing diversity.
+Thursday's attendees also included the immediate family of the late Len Garrison who was Founding Chairman of the BCA, Director of The Voice Paulette Simpson, MP for Streatham (situated in the same London borough as the BCA) Chuka Umunna, MP and Deputy Lord Lieutenant for Lambeth Rosi Prescott, local Mayor Saleha Jaffer and BCA Patron Miranda Brawn; who received praise from the Prince for her work in championing diversity.

 MEET AND GREET: From left to right - The Duchess of Cornwall, community organiser Ros Griffiths, (background), Director of The Voice newspaper Paulette Simpson and activist for the BCA Juneary Raymond (photo credit: Sharron Wallace)

 Reflecting on the day, Director for the BCA Paul Reid said: